stonepros/stone/doc/rbd/rbd-mirroring.rst

  RBD Mirroring
 ===============

-.. index:: Ceph Block Device; mirroring
+.. index:: Stone Block Device; mirroring

-RBD images can be asynchronously mirrored between two Ceph clusters.
+RBD images can be asynchronously mirrored between two Stone clusters.
 This capability is available in two modes:

 * **Journal-based**: This mode uses the RBD journaling image feature to ensure